axsh/bashsteps/doc/intro-to-core.md

     make
     make install

-There are many ways to do add the two enhancements to this code.
+There are many ways to add the two enhancements to this code.
 This could be done directly with well-placed conditional statements, but such an over-simplified solution would limit the benefits.
-A better solution might be to use a special framework that can maximize the benefits of the enhancements (e.g.  dependency analysis, logging, progress updates, debugging tools, etc.) Unfortunately, using such a framework requires more upfront effort to understand the framework(s), choose the framework, install the frameworks, and adapt the script to the framework.
+A better solution might be to use a special framework that can maximize the benefits of the enhancements (e.g.  dependency analysis, logging, progress updates, debugging tools, etc.).
+Unfortunately, using such a framework requires more upfront effort to understand, choose, install, and adapt the script to the framework(s).
 With either solution, there are real risks that discourage adding the enhancements in the first place.

 The goal of bashsteps is to address these risks.
 It is designed to be